NEARFoundation/api.grants/README.md

   - `id`: The grant id that can be found in the database
   - `invoiceId`: The invoice id (0 for the first payment, 1 for milestone 1, ...)
 - Example: `/admin/TdgB349TfjpUnOqQMIIMOQoPf2kU/accounts/sound.testnet/grants/6/invoices/0`

+#### Agreement signature

+> This route has been created as a workaround because it seems like the hellosign API doesn't allow to have one signer using the embedded widget and the other using the hello sign website

+- Route: `/admin/:adminToken/accounts/:nearId/grants/:id/agreement/signature`
+  - `adminToken`: ADMIN_TOKEN from the env variable to authorize the request
+  - `nearId`: The near account id of the grant user
+  - `id`: The grant id that can be found in the database
+- Example: `/admin/TdgB349TfjpUnOqQMIIMOQoPf2kU/accounts/sound.testnet/grants/6/agreement/signature`

 ### Installation